dtapuska/documentaccess/README.md

 the same origin as the parent, such as downloads.

 ### The attack
-1. Adjust frame owner elemnt's attributes directly.
+1. Adjust frame owner element's attributes directly.
 1. Reload iframe.
-1. Have more privledges.
+1. Have more privileges.

 # Alternatives Explored  <a name="alternatives"></a>